 - 7. The contents of this Instrument are in similar terms as the revoked Instrument.
-Comparing this Instrument and the revoked Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'frostbite' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - new definitions of 'MRCA' and 'VEA' in Schedule 1 Dictionary; and - revising the definition of 'relevant service' in Schedule 1 Dictionary.
+Comparing this Instrument and the revoked Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'frostbite' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning 'exposing the affected part of the body to freezing temperatures'; - new definitions of 'MRCA' and 'VEA' in Schedule 1 Dictionary; and - revising the definition of 'relevant service' in Schedule 1 Dictionary.